cferdinandi/events/README.md

 # Events [![Build Status](https://travis-ci.org/cferdinandi/events.svg)](https://travis-ci.org/cferdinandi/events)
 A tiny (700kb minified and gzipped) event delegation helper library.

+Events.js lets you create individual events, and runs them all in a single event listener behind-the-scenes.
 [Learn more about why you should use event delegation.](https://gomakethings.com/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/)

 [View the Demo](https://codepen.io/cferdinandi/pen/gqYrbe)